MartinSVK12/fluidapi/README.md

-# Fluid API for b1.7.3
+# Fluid API for Better Than Adventure
-Improved fluid storage and transport for Minecraft b1.7.3.
+Improved fluid storage and transport for Babric/BTA.

 Blocks added by this mod should serve as templates for other mod developers and can be disabled completely in the config.